 How do human beings respond to living in weightlessness?
 How do plants and animals perceive the direction from which gravity acts on them, and what happens when this important parameter is missing from the environment?
 How can we improve foundry processes?
 How did Saturn get its rings?
 Can a satellite antenna be unfolded reliably in weightlessness?
 Scientists at DLR, from universities, Max Planck Institutes, and many other institutions, are trying to answer these and many other questions by conducting experiments during parabolic flights.

-The Spanish solar research institute of DLR is in the south-eastern province of Almería, on the fringe of the Tabernas Desert, at the Plataforma Solar de Almería (PSA), offering research trips for students completing their doctorate.
+At the Plataforma Solar de Almería (PSA) in the south-east Spain Almeria province, near the desert of Tabernas, scientists of the DLR Institute of Solar Research work under optimal climatic conditions.
 On this site, which exceeds 100 hectares, the full force of the Andalusian sun has been exploited since 1980 to test and optimise a variety of high-temperature solar technologies under conditions that approximate practice.
 More than 20,000 square metres of mirrors of various shapes in different test facilities concentrate the direct solar radiation to generate high and extremely high temperatures.
 These futuristic facilities in the midst of a barren landscape form the largest European test centre for high-temperature solar concentrating technologies: it is a world-leader in terms of variety.

 The German Aerospace Center (DLR) and the Swedish National Space Board (SNSB) are jointly carrying out the REXUS/BEXUS programme to support the younger generation of engineers and scientists.
 This means that European students should be able to get practical experience in preparing and carrying out space exploration projects.
 Suggestions for experiments to be carried out in the gondola of a hot-air balloon (BEXUS - Balloon-EXperiments for University Students) or on a sounding rocket (REXUS - Rocket-EXperiments for University-Students) can be made each autumn.
 Suggestions are welcome until the end of the respective year.